 Solution #1: Shield Your Skin

 If you're noticing new skin pigmentation, it's time to start shielding your skin from the sun.
+A must-have in any anti-aging skincare routine, sunscreen is essential to protecting your skin and preventing dark spots from forming.
 Prevent UV exposure by wearing sun hats and sunscreen like the Kate Somerville Daily Deflector™ Mineral Sunscreen.
 By adding daily sunscreen to your morning skin care routine (as your final step), you take preventative measures to protect your skin now and in the future.

 This being said, UV rays are not the only triggers that overproduce melanin; heat can cause it, too.
 Do your best to avoid activities in sweltering conditions, and when you are in the sun, try to keep your skin cool to reduce dark spots from forming.